How patients use the prefilled syringe at home

 Step 7: Your patient should choose an injection site(s) on the stomach or upper thighs.

-Each new injection should be given at least 1 inch from the site used before.
-If your patient chooses the stomach site, your patient should avoid the 2 inches around the belly button (navel)
+- Each new injection should be given at least 1 inch from the site used before.
+If your patient chooses the stomach site, they should avoid the 2 inches around the belly button (navel)

-Your patient may want to write down the site used for each injection to help your patient remember to use a different site with each injection
+- Your patient may want to write down the site used for each injection to help them remember to use a different site with each injection

 Step 8: Your patient should clean the injection site with an alcohol swab.
 Let the area dry completely.

 Step 9: Your patient should pick up the prefilled syringe with 1 hand and hold it with the needle pointing up.
 Your patient may see air bubbles.
 This is normal.
-There is no need to remove air bubbles before your patient injects.
+There is no need to remove air bubbles before they complete the injection.
 Injecting the solution with air bubbles will not harm your patient.
 With the other hand, your patient should remove the plastic ring needle cover by pulling straight up on the plastic ring.
 Your patient must not touch the needle and must not let the needle touch any surface.
 Your patient must not bend the needle.
 Your patient should place the plastic ring needle cover to the side.

 Step 10: With the other hand, your patient should gently pinch a fold of skin at the cleaned injection site.